 The book describes two main modes of interacting with the world around us: a green zone and a red zone.
 The green zone is a responsive resting state that we enter when our needs are adequately met.
 The red zone is a reactive mode, with activation of the fight/flight/freeze response and mental fear, frustration, and hurt.
 Hanson describes how the reactive mode is driven by the more primitive, survival-oriented parts of the brain, and how evolutionary pressures have resulted in the brain having a bias towards the negative/dangerous.

 There are a few things that particularly resonated for me.
 Hanson writes that the inner critic should be considered “guilty until proven innocent.”
 I also liked the first and second dart analogy for our initial and secondary reactions to difficult situations.
 The first dart may be unavoidable, but the second dart is one we throw ourselves.
 Since I tend to be avoidant, it hit home when Hanson pointed out that we often do things because we fear the outcomes, but fail to consider what this dreaded expectation may have actually held us back from.

 The book addresses some common misinformed ideas, such as the idea of self-deprivation.
 Hanson writes that “a healthy body and mind do not come from denying, ‘overcoming’, or transcending needs.
 They are instead the natural result of taking care of your needs, and being mindful of the needs of others.”
 The book also explains that focusing on external conditions related to an experience isn’t helpful, because “in terms of internalizing resources into the brain, experiences are independent of the conditions that evoke them.”

 The main weakness of this book is that it ends quite abruptly, although, to be honest, that’s something I have a tendency to do myself.
 The final chapter is on the psychological resource of generosity.
-There is no conclusion as one might expect to draw all of the ideas together.
+There’s no conclusion as one might expect to draw all of the ideas together.
 The book didn’t really grab me emotionally, but I was okay with that, as I appreciated its practicality.
 This book is the first I’ve read by this author, and I plan to check out his others.